kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 ## Choose the release to install

-1. Go to [Kyma releases](https://github.com/kyma-project/kyma/releases/) and choose the release you want to install.
+1. Go to [Kyma releases](https://github.com/kyma-project/kyma/releases/) and choose the release 1.17.0 or later.

 2. Export the release version as an environment variable: